 World Food Day was established in 1945 by the Food and Agriculture Organization (FAO), a specialized agency of the United Nations.
 But it would be another 34 years before it was recognized as a world holiday at the 20th FAO conference in November 1979.
 Following this, 150 countries proceeded to celebrate the day once it gained its official recognition by the United Nations.
 Since 2014, the popularity of the day has been used to promote the idea of feeding the world and eliminating poverty in rural nations.

 The main principle World Food Day celebrates is the furtherance of food security all over the globe, especially in times of crisis.
 The launch of the Food and Agriculture Organization by the UN has played a huge role in taking this worthy goal forward.
 Its annual celebration serves as a marker of the importance of this organization and helps to raise awareness of the crucial need for successful agriculture policies to be implemented by governments across the world to ensure there is ample food available for everyone.

 In recent years, World Food Day has used its annual day of celebration to focus on different aspects of food security and agriculture, including fishing communities, climate change and biodiversity.

-There are a number of different themes that have been attributed to World Food Day over the years.
-We definitely recommend checking out the theme each year so that you can base your activities on this date on the theme in question.
-For example, some of the themes there have been in the past include; “Climate is changing.
-Food and agriculture must too”, “Social Protection and Agriculture: Breaking the Cycle of Rural Poverty”, and “Feeding the world, caring for the earth”, which was based on family farming.
+A number of different themes have been attributed to World Food Day over the years.
+Some past themes have included: Climate is changing.
+Food and agriculture must too; Social Protection and Agriculture: Breaking the Cycle of Rural Poverty and Feeding the world, caring for the earth.

-How to celebrate World Food Day
+How to Celebrate World Food Day

 It is worth spending some time researching the different ways that countries all around the world honor World Food Day.
 More than 150 countries participate in this day, and there are conferences and different events that happen all around the world.